Swirrl/grafter-docs/_tutorials/941_filter_import.md

         quads (->> quads-seq
                    filter-triples
                    (validate-triples (complement has-blank?)))]

     (pr/add (ses/rdf-serializer destination) quads)))
 {% endhighlight %}

 ## Conclusion
 Everything should work now!
-Let's just finish the work by [defining a -main function to use the command line.](951_command_line.html)
+Let's just finish the work by [defining a Leiningen project to wrap all those code bits and to graft from the command line.](951_command_line.html)